Life is unpredictable.

 Individuals physically unable to sit on the floor are welcome to sit in an upright chair.

-We incorporate mild stretching, visualization, chanting mantras (sounds that stimulate the brain), utilize mudras (finger positions), and learn proper breathing.
+We incorporate mild stretching, visualization, chanting mantras (sounds that stimulate the brain), utilizing mudras (finger positions), and learn proper breathing.

 Then we spend 31 minutes of the practice in focused meditation.

-The daily, rhythmic practice creates a new habit for the brain and nervous system because we turn on the parasympathetic nervous system over and over again.
+The daily, rhythmic practice creates a new habit for the brain and nervous system because we turn on the parasympathetic nervous system and focus the mind over and over again.

 Experience transformative healing